mohamaddiwany/seetree-assignment/README.md

 seetree-demo-open .
 Currently there are 10 images in this bucket named IMG_1.jpg, IMG_2.jpg …
 IMG_10.jpg.

+## Extra
+You can open the [localhost](https://127.0.0.0:5000) , there you can see a site with seetree video on it , besides a links to my social media accounts if you select the home button then it will navigate to a site where you can choose which picture you want to work on and which function you want to apply I didn't put a button for percintle function because i would use post to get which number the put after p while we should only use get

+## What you should know about functions
+I choose to returns the value which display three bands for that you will have three answers for some method , I could transform the picture to grayscale but then I think I lost the Imagestats for RGB image cause in real world we have RGB pictures rather than grayscales which we used to have in the past

 ## Examples
 a.
 Request to /stats/IMG_1.jpg/min should respond with the correct min value in the